 I will be presenting a poster about “The Network Theory of Willpower” at the Montreal Neuroethics Conference For Young Researchers on April 17th.
 You can find the poster here.
 Continue reading The Willpower Network

-This link is a poster I presented in Tuscon at the Towards a Science of Consciousness Conference (April 2012).
-Use the link to see a full size PDF that will allow you to zoom ad nauseum without the usual blurriness—vector graphics are so cool!
+This link is a poster about philosophers’ brains that I presented at the Towards a Science of Consciousness Conference in Tuscon.
+Use the link to see a full-size PDF that will allow you to zoom ad nauseum without the blurriness—vector graphics are so cool!